 Date: 21st February 2020

-Why do bees visit some flowers and not others?
+Why do bees visit some flowers whilst ignoring others?

-Why are flowers visited by some bee species but not others?
+Why are flowers visited only by certain bee species but not other species?

-In other words, bees prefer to visit flowers where they can gather as much food as possible For this reason, bees may focus their attention on particular flowers, whilst ignoring others close by.
+Bees prefer to visit flowers where they can gather as much food as possible For this reason, bees may focus their attention on particular flowers, whilst ignoring others close by.
+Some flowers are visited only by certain species of bees because the flower has characteristics specifically attractive to those bees, and those bees are may be better adapted to extract the pollen and nectar rewards, pollinating the flower at the same time.

 it’s worth noting that this topic gets a little more complicated.
 It takes the clever little bees to work out